 Elicit the duration, pattern, and maximum recorded temperature from caregivers.
 Young infants do not usually have localizing symptoms and often present with nonspecific complaints such as excessive crying, poor feeding, irritability, or lethargy.
 Parents of older children may report more specific complaints such as cough, rhinorrhea, sore throat, vomiting, diarrhea, dysuria, joint pain, body aches, or headache.
 Questions regarding oral intake and urine output will help the clinician assess the degree of associated dehydration, if present.

 The presence of a seizure in a febrile infant may suggest a benign simple febrile seizure or could be an indicator of meningitis.
-A simple febrile seizure is defined as a single generalized tonic-clonic seizure that lasts <15 minutes in children aged 6 months to 6 ...
+A simple febrile seizure is defined as a single generalized tonic-clonic seizure that lasts <15 minutes in children aged ...